 Gum disease is an infectious dental issue that damages soft and hard tissue over time.
 Many that have the early stage of gum disease, gingivitis, do not know they have it, making this a dangerous disease that often goes unnoticed.

-Symptoms of Gum
+Symptoms of Gum disease include:

 - Bleeding gums

 After gum disease has progressed to periodontal disease, it can harm the underlying bone and cause teeth to loosen.
 Eventually, infection can lead to the need for root canals or even extractions.